-The site is located in the Pine Knolls Neighborhood Conservation District, and the application proposes to construct an multifamily affordable housing development with ten dwelling units, restricted to households earning 30% of the Area Median Income (AMI).
+The site is in the Pine Knolls Neighborhood Conservation District, and the application proposes to construct a multifamily affordable housing development with ten dwelling units, restricted to households earning up to 30 percent of the Area Median Income (AMI).
 The project will include a community garden, a playground, a walking path, and associated parking and stormwater facilities.